Q. What experience does Anderton Centre have in working with schools and groups?

 A. Our evening activities typically end around 8.30pm.
 We suggest a lights-out policy of 10pm but this may vary depending on the age of the group and their teachers’ preferences.

-Q. Will my child cope?
+Q. What if my child became homesick?

-Q. What about children with special needs?
+Q. Can you accommodate children with additional needs?

 Q. Will our child mix with others from different schools or groups?